Website monitoring for legal teams and law firms

 Track court filings, regulatory rulemaking, opposing-counsel sites, and statutory changes with alerts that integrate into the docketing workflow.

 Legal teams pay for current awareness.
 WebMonitor.fyi handles the polling layer for the public surface of legal monitoring — court filing pages, regulator portals, opposing-counsel newsrooms, statutory portals, and public-records sites.
-Used by litigation teams tracking adverse-party publications, regulatory practices monitoring agency activity, IP firms tracking competitor patent filings, and in-house counsel covering multiple jurisdictions.
+Built for litigation teams tracking adverse-party publications, regulatory practices monitoring agency activity, IP firms tracking competitor patent filings, and in-house counsel covering multiple jurisdictions.

 Key monitoring challenges in this industry